 Proper Post-Op Nutrition

 Plastic surgeries may vary in complexity and anticipated recovery times, but everyone is ultimately looking to heal faster and minimize downtime after a procedure.
 While you should never actively rush your body’s healing process, it’s important to reflect on simple steps you can take to optimize your chances of fast recovery, and plan ahead while you are fully functional.
 In conjunction with proper sleeping habits, the food you eat can heavily influence expected downtime after surgery; correct nutritional choices can promote faster wound healing while mitigating the chance of complications.

 Be Sure To Eat!

 This may sound obvious, but don’t forget to eat.
 Depending on the location of your surgery, eating may become painful or inconvenient— while an impromptu diet may sound appealing, now is not the time to swear off food.
 Your body vitally requires nourishment when it is in a state of self-repair, and denying your system important nutrients could carry harmful consequences.
 If suffering from nausea, stick to simpler meals that are easier to keep down.
 If eating proves painful or uncomfortable but otherwise digestible, opt for calorically denser foods.
-If you can only handle ten bites per meal, make sure that your body is getting the most out of eat bite.
+If you can only handle ten bites per meal, make sure that your body is getting the most out of each bite.